ClickCease

 Consumer Safety is Crucial

 Uber and Lyft have both come under scrutiny for issues relating to consumer safety including violent attacks suffered by passengers including sexual assaults.
 Uber and Lyft should do more to make sure consumers are kept safe and making sure these open safety recalls are repaired is an important part of that.
 They could easily use vehicle identification numbers to identify and ban vehicles with open recalls from operating on their platforms.
-These are corporations that claim to be tech companies but are reluctant to use technology to make sure recalled vehicles are not on their platform.
+These corporations claim to be tech companies but are reluctant to use technology to ensure recalled vehicles are not on their platform.

 Source: https://www.consumerreports.org/ride-hailing/uber-and-lyft-cars-have-open-safety-recalls/